 The winning play must meet all eligibility requirements for a full production.
-In consideration of Portland Stage’s mounting of the world premiere production, the grand prize winning playwright must provide a small percentage of their royalties from the work for five years following the premiere production.
+In consideration of Portland Stage’s mounting of the world premiere production, the grand prize winning playwright will sign an agreement pertaining to future royalties and other stipulations, for more information please contact us.

 Clauder Competition Submissions

 One script per playwright.